influxdata/telegraf/plugins/inputs/webhooks/particle/README.md

 	);
     Particle.publish("event_name", data, PRIVATE);
 ```
-Escaping the "" is required in the source file.
+Escaping the "" is required in the source file on the Particle device.
 The number of tag values and field values is not restrictied so you can send as many values per webhook call as you'd like.

-You will need to enable JSON messages in the Webhooks setup of Particle.io

 See [webhook doc](https://docs.particle.io/reference/webhooks/)